Robert G. Cole Junior-Senior High School

 Robert G. Cole Middle and High School is the only public middle school and public high school for the Fort Sam Houston Independent School District, and is classified as a 3A school by the UIL.
 It is named after Medal of Honor recipient Lt.
 Col. Robert G. Cole, who was born on Fort Sam Houston.
 As the boundaries of the district are coterminous with the boundaries of Fort Sam Houston, enrollment at Cole is open only to those pupils residing on the installation or nearby Camp Bullis, or transfer students whose parents work at either installation.

 Cole has been twice named a National Blue Ribbon School, in 1986-87 and again in 1990-91.
-For the 2022-2023 school year, the school was given an "A" by the Texas Education Agency, with distinctions for Academic Achievement in Science and Post-Secondary Readiness.
+For the 2024-2025 school year, the school was given an "A" by the Texas Education Agency, with distinctions for Academic Achievement in Science, Academic Achievement in Reading/ELA, Postsecondary Readiness, Comparative Academic Growth, and Comparative Closing the Gaps.

 Athletics

 The Robert G. Cole Cougars compete in the following sports: